emilyst/hid-nx-dkms/README.md

 Once installed, this driver replaces the native `hid-nintendo` driver.
 No other configuration should be necessary.

-DKMS will be responsible for automatically rebuilding the driver for every kernel you install in the future.
+DKMS will automatically rebuild the driver for every kernel you install in the future.

 ### As a package on Arch Linux